docker/docs/compose/completion.md

  - available docker-compose commands
  - options that are available for a particular command
- - service names that make sense in a given context (e.g. services with running or stopped instances or services based on images vs. services based on Dockerfiles).
+ - service names that make sense in a given context, such as services with running or stopped instances or services based on images vs. services based on Dockerfiles.
 For `docker-compose scale`, completed service names automatically have "=" appended.
- - arguments for selected options, e.g. `docker-compose kill -s` completes some signals like SIGHUP and SIGUSR1.
+ - arguments for selected options.
+For example, `docker-compose kill -s` completes some signals like SIGHUP and SIGUSR1.

 Enjoy working with Compose faster and with less typos!